Getting ready for your yoga session and arriving at the studio

 It's best not to eat or drink caffeine in the hour before your session.
 Or just eat lightly.
 Avoid nicotine all together, natch!

 When to arrive

-The doors open 30 minutes before practice starts.
-You're more than welcome to arrive early and enjoy a some quiet practice on your own.
+The doors open 20 minutes before practice starts.
 Feel free to come in, choose your mat space and just make yourself comfortable.

 Please aim to arrive at least five minutes or so before your session starts so we can be sure to begin on time.
 If you arrive more than 30 minutes before your session, you may find the door closed.

 Please bring valuables into the studio with you, just to be on the safe side.

 If you arrive a bit late, don't worry.
 Come in quietly so as to cause minimal disturbance to other students during the opening meditation and I'll help settle you in.

 Don't forget to turn your mobile off or have it on silent.